 Picture by Authority Dental under CC 2.0 license

-Since improper oral care is the leading cause of bad breath, that is something you are going to want to target first.
+Since improper oral care is the leading cause of bad breath, you are going to want to target it first.
 Make sure to brush and floss your teeth regularly, use refreshing mouthwashes, and visit your dentist for cleanings and checkups.

 Some mouthwashes contain chlorine dioxide and zinc salts.
-Those are great at removing bacteria and making breath particles less volatile.
+Those are great at removing bacteria and reducing the volatility of breath particles.
 The best toothpaste for bad breath is one that contains fluoride.

 The ADA recommends changing your toothbrush every 3-4 months and after you have been ill.
-If you find it difficult to keep up daily flossing, invest in a water flosser.
+If you find it challenging to keep up with daily flossing, invest in a water flosser.
 A tongue scraper is also a good idea, especially for those with dry mouth or smokers.

 Peter March